13 Elusive Facts about Greta Garbo

 4. Greta Garbo was dubbed "the Swedish Sphinx" due to her enigmatic personality.

 Although Garbo was an international movie star, she shied away from the press, her fans, and Hollywood events.
 The Swedish Sphinx avoided making public appearances and granted only a handful of interviews to journalists.
 In 1927, she told Photoplay about her extreme introversion: "When I was just a little child, as early as I can remember, I have wanted to be alone.
 I detest crowds … don't like many people."
 Later in life, Garbo used aliases and bought multiple airplane and theater seats to preserve her privacy.

-A writer for New York Magazine's The Cut described Garbo’s diet as strange and horrifying.
+A writer for The Cut described Garbo’s diet as "strange" and "horrifying."
 Garbo followed celebrity nutritionist Gayelord Hauser’s dietary advice, which meant that she consumed foods such as vegetables, wheat germ, yogurt, yeast, molasses, and buttermilk.
 One of Hauser’s recipes is celery loaf, a vegetarian meatloaf made with pureed celery, chopped nuts, and milk.
 According to Garbo’s friends, her diet was more flexible than Hauser’s, and she sometimes ate foods such as tuna sandwiches, Triscuits, and cheese.